bologer/anycomment.io/readme.txt

 All you need is:

 * choose social networks you prefer
-* configure API keys (we have guides translated in English & Russian if you do not know how)
+* configure API keys (we have guides translated in English & Russian to help you)
-* you are done!
+* save & you are done!

 And good new is - no dependency on third party services, all comments stored in your database.